Squeaky wheels are annoying. I’m pretty sure you agree with me on this one and you’ve all been there at some point in your rollerblading journey.

 Squeaky wheels are inevitable.
 It’s just a matter of time before your wheels start squeaking like a little mouse.
 No matter how hard you try, your skates will become squeaky over time, however, you can make your wheels last longer.

 My wheels lasted for 4 whole years because I was able to put in the time to maintain them.
+You can read our guide on how long your wheels should last for.

 Here are the things that cause your wheels to get squeaky.